FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 ## Prerequisites

-You'll need the following installed before you start this tutorial:
+You'll need the following pieces of software installed before you start this tutorial:

 * python3
 * pip3

 And of course you'll need to have a registration form and FusionAuth set up.
-If you want to be walked through this, check out the previous post on [advanced registration forms](/blog/2020/08/27/advanced-registration-form) and [on theming the form](TBD).
+If you want to be walked through that process, check out the previous post on [advanced registration forms](/blog/2020/08/27/advanced-registration-form) and [on theming the form](/blog/2020/09/01/theme-registration-form).
 If you already have a form set up, full speed ahead!

 ## FusionAuth setup

 Go to "Settings" and create an API key.
-We'll be using this for scripted theme management, so configure these allowed endpoints:
+We'll be using this for to pull the data, so configure these allowed endpoints:

-* `/api/user`: all methods
 * `/api/user/registration`: all methods
 * `/api/form`: `GET` only
 * `/api/form/field`: `GET` only

 You may also specify no endpoint methods when you create the key.
 This creates a super-user API key, so beware.
-This is fine for a tutorial, but for production, please limit access.
+Such a key is fine for a tutorial, but for production, please limit access.

-Update your application settings.
+Next, update your application settings.
 Navigate to the "Applications" section, then the "OAuth" tab.
-Add `http://localhost:5000/callback` to the "Authorized request origin URLs" field.
+Add `http://localhost:5000/callback` to the "Authorized redirect URLs" field.
 Set the logout URL to be `http://localhost:5000`.

+These changes ensure that after the user signs in to FusionAuth, they can be sent back to the Flask application endpoint which can process the authorization code and exchange it for an access token, as well as display their profile data.
+Additionally, once the user logs out, they'll be sent back to the Flask index page.
+At the end, the app configuration would look like this:

-{% include _image.liquid src="/assets/img/blogs/flask-oauth-portal/flask-oauth-portal/oauth-tab-of-application.png" alt="Configuring the FusionAuth application for the flask portal." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/flask-oauth-portal/oauth-tab-of-application.png" alt="Configuring the FusionAuth application for the flask portal." class="img-fluid" figure=false %}

 ## Setting up the python virtual environment

-You can jump ahead and [read the completed code](https://github.com/FusionAuth/fusionauth-example-flask-portal) if you'd like.

-Make a directory, `flask` and change into it.

-Run this command to set up your virtual environment.
-This lets us install libraries locally:

-`python3 -m venv venv`
+Make a directory for this codebase.
+You could call it something flashy, but I'm going create one called `flask`. `cd` into it, as that's where you'll create the entire portal application.
+To set up your virtual environment in this tutorial, you're going to use `venv`: `python3 -m venv venv`.
+This lets us install libraries locally.

-Next, activate the virtual environment by running this command:
+Next, activate this virtual environment by running this command: `. venv/bin/activate`.

-`. venv/bin/activate`

 You should now see `(venv)` in front of your shell prompt:

 ```shell
 (venv) dan@MacBook-Pro flask %